 Peretti’s awards and honors include the aforementioned American Fashion Critics Coty award in 1971; the President's Fellow award from the Rhode Island School of Design in 1981; The Spirit of Achievement Award from Albert Einstein College (1982), the Cultured Pearl Industry award (1987); and the Council of Fashion Designers of America's Accessories Designer of the Year (1996).

 In 2013, she received The National Prize of Culture from the Catalan Government, awarded annually to individuals or organizations that have distinguished themselves for their outstanding contribution in their respective cultural areas.
-Peretti has also been honored as a Grande Ufficiale, Ordine al Merito della Repubblica Italiana (Order of Merit of the Italian Republic), received the Grand Cross pro Merito Melitensi (Order of Malta) and made an Honorary member of the Circolo di San Pietro.
+Peretti has also been honored as a Grande Ufficiale, Ordine al Merito della Republica Italiana (Order of Merit of the Italian Republic), received the Grand Cross pro Merito Melitensi (Order of Malta) and made an honorary member of the Circolo di San Pietro.

 Some of her creations are also on display at the Indianapolis Museum of Art in Indiana, the Museum of Fine Arts in Boston, Massachusetts, and the Museum of Fine Arts in Houston, Texas.